Alpgirl/DLT/README.md

   - `projection` - projection calculating, main algorithm steps.

 - `main.ipynb` - main part of code needed to launch the algorithm.

+## Development instructions

+1. Before start one need to download all packages from the file `requirements.txt` before executing the code.
+2. Run the main.ipynb using dataset from `DLT\data\` or create your own dataset.
+3.